jugmac00/python-version-cheat-sheet/README.md

 ### python 3.10
 - allow writing union types as X | Y
 ([PEP 604](https://www.python.org/dev/peps/pep-0604/))
-- introduction of **Structural Pattern Matching**, which is a kind of switch/case on steroids ([PEP 622](https://www.python.org/dev/peps/pep-0622/))
+- introduction of **structural pattern matching**, which is a kind of switch/case on steroids ([PEP 622](https://www.python.org/dev/peps/pep-0622/))

 ### python 3.11
 - **postponed evaluation of type annotations**, that means `from __future__ import annotations` is no longer necessary ([PEP 563](https://www.python.org/dev/peps/pep-0563/))
 - **exception groups and except\***, a new standard to raise and handle multiple unrelated exceptions simultaneously ([PEP654](https://peps.python.org/pep-0654/))